If I'm under 18 who can make me answer questions?

 * Within a reasonable amount of time after you have been arrested and booked, the cops should allow you to make a phone call to a lawyer, bail bondsman, relative or any other person you choose.
 The cops can not listen to your phone call if you're talking to your lawyer.

-* The longest you can be held in jail is 72 hours.
-If you get arrested on a Friday night during a 3 day weekend, you won't see the judge until Tuesday morning.
-Usually you will get out of jail within 4 to 24 hours if you can make bail.
+* The longest you can be held in jail, with out seeing a judge is 72 hours.
+If you get arrested on a Friday during a 3 day weekend, you won't see the judge until Tuesday morning.
+Generally you will get out of jail within 4 to 24 hours if you can make bail.

 * If you're on probation or parole, only tell your P.O. that you've been arrested and don't say anything else.

 The information on this web page and website does not constitute legal advice.
 The purpose of this information is to provide general information to the public, to raise awareness and a as public service.
 Do NOT read anything here and make a decision affecting your legal rights.
-Conduct your own research learning your "State and Federal laws."
+Conduct your own research of your state and federal laws."
 Also read the The United States Constitution and the Bill of Rights.

-police abuse. misconduct, citizen rights when pulled over, cop, police department, citizen rights when pulled over, know my rights police, harassment, stop by police, police harassment, scanner, cop, police rights to remain silent, my constitutional rights, police, police scanner, misconduct, cop, police department, police crimes. complaint for police officer. harassment, film the police, how to make a complaint against a police officer, misconduct, scanner, harassment, cop, police misconduct, recording police, record police, abuse, cops, protection, filming, police corruption, never talk cops. police, brutality, citizen rights when pulled over, police protection, never talk police, student, traffic stop, teenager rights, film the police, abuse, cops, how to make a complaint against a police officer, protection, police brutality, stop by police, police harassment, rights I should know with police, constitutional rights, police, police scanner, teenager rights, constitutional rights, police department, know my rights police, know my rights. police misconduct, recording police, police crimes. citizen rights when pulled over, record police, cops, protection, police complaint, filming, police corruption, never talk police, car search, supreme court, how file police complaint, file complaint, police officer, police protection, never talk cops, student rights, traffic stop, teenager rights, brutality, stop by police, abuse, policecrimescom, harassment, police, harassment, police scanner, police crimes. cop, police department, harassment, film the police, abuse, policecrimescom, citizen rights when pulled over, cops, policecrimescom, police misconduct, police brutality, stop by police, police harassment, rights I should know with police, constitutional rights, police, police scanner, teenager rights, constitutional rights, police department, know my rights police, know my rights. never talk no police, car search, supreme court.
+know my rights police, know my rights. police misconduct, recording police, police crimes. citizen rights when pulled over, record police, cops, protection, police complaint, filming, police corruption, never talk police, car search, supreme court, how file police complaint, file complaint, police officer, police protection, never talk cops, student rights, traffic stop, teenager rights, brutality, stop by police, abuse, harassment, police, harassment, police scanner, police crimes. cop, police department, harassment, film the police, abuse, policecrimescom, citizen rights when pulled over, police misconduct, police brutality, stop by police, police harassment, rights I should know with police, constitutional rights, police, police scanner, teenager rights, constitutional rights, police department, know my rights police, know my rights. never talk no police, car search, supreme court.